Meany Hall: "Old" Meany Hall

 Before 1925, the University Book Store was housed in Meany Hall's basement.
 It was relocated following objections from the city fire marshal about lack of fire escapes and fire extinguishers.

 In 1958, a $75,000 renovation improved the lighting and sound of the interior of Meany.
 The Daily reported that the interior of Meany, newly painted salmon pink, was "no longer staid and Victorian - it is almost futuristic with soft red-and-gray seats and ... salt-shaker lights suspended like mobiles from the roof."
 The 1958 renovation also included structural reinforcements, although engineers predicted that the Hall would eventually have to be brought down.
-Only seven years later, on April 20, 1965, an earthquake in Seattle rendered Meany Hall unsafe for occupation and it was condemned.
-Its demolition provided more opportunities for campus planners to open up space in what is now known as Red Square.
+Only seven years later in 1965, an earthquake in Seattle on April 29 rendered Meany Hall unsafe for occupation and it was condemned.
+Its demolition provided more opportunities for campus planners to open up space in the Central Plaza area, now known informally as Red Square.
 The Collegiate Gothic edifice of Suzzallo Library now became the main plaza's centerpiece.

 It was not until 1974 that a new performing arts hall, costing $7,123,000, was built southeast of the former entrance.
 The architects for the new building were Kirk, Wallace, McKinley & Associates.
-In stark contrast to the Neo-classic façade of the old building, the new Meany Hall was built in the same style as the adjacent Odegaard Undergraduate Library.
+In stark contrast to the Neo-classic façade of the old building, the new Meany Hall was built in the same contemporary style as the brick Odegaard Undergraduate Library, adjacent to the north.

 In 1995, the Allen Center for the Visual Arts, a southern extension to the Henry Art Gallery, was built in old Meany Hall's former place.